KazukiChikito/JS-Tutorial-Notes/2 JS Object.md

 ## 1 Accessors

-Accessors are basically Getters and Setters.
+Accessors are basically getters and setters.

 #### Example